microsoft/promptflow/examples/flows/standard/autonomous-agent/README.md

-# Summarizing Film With AutoGPT
+# Autonomous Agent

-This is a flow showcasing how to construct a AutoGPT flow to autonomously figures out how to apply the given functions to solve the goal, which is film trivia that provides accurate and up-to-date information about movies, directors, actors, and more in this sample.
+This is a flow showcasing how to construct a AutoGPT agent with promptflow to autonomously figures out how to apply the given functions to solve the goal, which is film trivia that provides accurate and up-to-date information about movies, directors, actors, and more in this sample.